Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Related works

-\cite{hu2022joint} and \cite{gairola2023optimization} focus principally on chargers placement.
-Both studies assume that the service trips of the BEBs are given and design charging infrastructure and charging schedules to meet the fleet's needs, allowing for heterogeneous batteries in the former study.
-The models of \cite{he2023time} and \cite{dirks2022integration} are the only ones to address strategic planning as a multi-period process, thereby recognizing that fleet electrification is typically phased over time rather than accomplished in a single step.
-For computational tractability, these studies assign each new BEB to a predefined service schedule currently performed by a conventional bus, substituting a complex vehicle scheduling problem with a simple assignment decision for each vehicle.
-While this modeling choice greatly reduces problem complexity, it limits operational decisions to inserting charging events into existing schedules, which comes at the cost of ignoring opportunities to optimize vehicle schedules in light of BEB range limitations and charging dynamics.
+Other studies focus on charger placement while assuming vehicle service patterns are given. \citet{hu2022joint} and \citet{gairola2023optimization} design charging infrastructure and charging schedules to meet the fleet's energy needs.
+The models of \citet{he2023time} and \citet{dirks2022integration} address strategic planning as a multi-period process, thereby recognizing that fleet electrification is typically phased over time rather than accomplished in a single step.
+For computational tractability, these studies assign each new BEB to a service schedule currently performed by a conventional bus, substituting a scheduling problem for a simple assignment decision for each vehicle.
+While this modeling choice greatly reduces problem complexity, it comes at the cost of ignoring opportunities to optimize vehicle schedules in light of BEB range limitations and charging dynamics.

-Most existing literature on integrated bus fleet electrification planning prioritizes new modeling approaches and case-study insights, with algorithmic development often treated as an afterthought.
-As a result, these studies either omit vehicle scheduling or are restricted to small bus systems.
-Notably, none of the works that incorporate vehicle scheduling solve instances to proven optimality. \cite{rogge2018electric} and \cite{he2023joint} use heuristic genetic algorithms, \cite{liu2021optimizing} solve a surrogate relaxation without providing global optimality bounds, and \cite{wang2022integrated} solve the mixed-integer linear programming formulation of their model using Gurobi, which achieves a 4\% optimality gap after 25 hours of computation on a single-period instance comprising four routes.
+Existing literature on bus fleet electrification planning tends to prioritize new modeling approaches and case-study insights, with algorithmic development often treated as secondary.
+As a result, most studies either omit vehicle scheduling or are limited to small systems. \begin{revblock}Among the works that integrate strategic decisions and vehicle scheduling, we are not aware of any\end{revblock} that solve instances to proven optimality. \citet{rogge2018electric} and \citet{he2023joint} use heuristic genetic algorithms, \citet{liu2021optimizing} solve a surrogate relaxation without providing global optimality bounds, \begin{revblock}\citet{nath2024impact} develop an iterated local search heuristic in which charging-scheduling subproblems are addressed via surrogate linear programs\end{revblock}, and \citet{wang2022integrated} solve their model in extensive form, obtaining an optimality gap of 4\% after 25 hours of computation on a four-route instance.

-To address the limitations of existing models, we introduce a multi-period framework that jointly optimizes fleet management and charger placement while explicitly integrating vehicle scheduling.
-Our operational model employs a flow-based formulation to construct bus schedules without relying on timetabled trips and to track the state of charge at the individual vehicle level.
-With novel algorithms, we can achieve proven optimality for realistically sized instances and deliver near-optimal solutions on systems an order of magnitude larger than those considered in previous studies.